kelleyb/Hey-Tux/README.md

 # Hey Tux
-A quick tool I made to help with any questions you have.

-So many operating systems nowadays have helpers.
-We've got Google Now, Cortana, Siri, and more!
-However, there isn't really one for Linux.
-This project aims to fix that.

-Hey Tux is simple and easy to use!
-All you need to do is run this:
+The Cloud AI is becoming ever more prevalent.
+Almost every operating system in existence has a digital assistant, but until now there was no acceptable implementation for the best operating system in existance, GNU/Linux.
+Until now, that is.

+Hey Tux is a business facing solution which aims to reinvent scalable query resolution by crowdsourcing answers and offloading CPU cycles.
+This product will recontextualize paradigms and demonstrate bleeding-edge performance in narrative by revolutionizing the way we consume data.

+This product is easy to deploy on your production and development environments, and even easier to use.
+Its advanced natural language processing understands grammar, and will offload extra processing to external servers to increase energy efficiency and save the environment.

+To use this product, simply type:

     hey tux, question...

-Where "question..." is whatever you want to know.
-Tux will then direct you to the answer!
+Into your terminal, where "question..." is whatever you want to know.
+Our patented algorithm will then direct you to the answer, while maintaining the feel of the Linux community.

 ##Compilation and setup:
-It's super easy to set this up!
-Just run the setup file provided using either
+Deployment is extremely easy.
+Just type:

     bash setup